LemoneJamTart/engineeredcompatibility/README.md

      - Adds Ancient woodset to the sawmill
  - Nether's Delight:
      - Adds Rich Soul Soil compat to basegame recipes in the Cloche
+ - Occultism:
+     - Adds Iesnium smelting to the Arc Furnace
  - Pam's Harvestcraft:
      - Adds crops to the Cloche, courtesy of [RosaryMala](https://github.com/RosaryMala)
      - Adds crops to the Fermenter, courtesy of [RosaryMala](https://github.com/RosaryMala)
+ - Quark:
+     - Adds Soul Sandstone crushing to the Crusher
+     - Adds a lead recipe for Framed Glass
+ - Supplementaries:
+     - Adds Flax Seeds to the Squeezer
  - Twilight Forest:
      - Adds Twilight Oak, Timewood, Sortingwood, Transwood, Darkwood, Canopy, Mangrove, and Minewood woodsets to the Sawmill
  - Undergarden:
      - Adds Wigglewood, Smogstem, and Grongle woodsets to the Sawmill
      - Adds Underbeans, Gloomgourd, and Blisterberry to the Cloche
+     - Adds Cloggrum and Froststeel smelting to the Arc Furnace
+     - Adds Regalium and Utherium crushing to the Crusher

 ### 1.19.2 Supported Mods: